liqidou/ogre-loongarch64-lsx/README.md

 ##  Overview

-This fork provides optimized builds of OGRE specifically for Loongson 3B6000M processors, utilizing the LSX (Loongson SIMD Extension) instruction set for improved performance.
+This fork provides optimized builds of OGRE specifically for Loongarch processors, utilizing the LSX (Loongson SIMD Extension) instruction set for improved performance.

 ### Supported Processors
-- **Loongson 3B6000M** (supports LSX)
+- **Loongarch processors which support LSX**
-- **Note**: LASX is not supported on 3B6000M and has been disabled
+- **Note**: LASX is not supported on 3B6000M

 ##  Quick Start